-Maria Middelares General Hospital has been jointly involved in setting up a number of charities and actively supports these through fundraising and sharing of knowledge and expertise.
+Maria Middelares General Hospital has been jointly involved in setting up a number of charities and actively supports these through fundraising and by sharing its knowledge and expertise.

 In late 2014, elite athlete Thomas Van Der Plaetsen was diagnosed with cancer.
 In cooperation with our hospital, where Thomas was treated and monitored, he set up the Back on Track Foundation.

-The Foundation aims to reduce the burden of cancer treatment as much as possible by supporting patients through additional psychosocial support, rehabilitation programmes and other initiatives.
+The fund aims to reduce the burden of cancer treatment as much as possible by supporting patients through additional psychosocial support, rehabilitation programmes and other initiatives.

 Maria Middelares General Hospital supports the ‘Hospital for Hospital’ Project run by Memisa, an NGO.
 This organisation aims to establish high-quality, long-term basic healthcare, chiefly in Central and West Africa and India.

 Our hospital has entered into a partnership with a hospital in Katako-Kombe (Democratic Republic of the Congo).
 Thanks to this support, the hospital is growing fast.
 It has now become the pilot hospital for the entire region and is developing into a training centre for physicians and midwives.

 Would you like to support Katako-Kombe and make a difference?

 - Create a birth registry in support of Katako-Kombe.

 - Replace gifts for your own celebration with gifts in support of our partner hospital.